gbv/daia/daia.md

 Content-Language
   : to indicate the language of human-readable response fields
     (`content`, `about`, `error_description`).

+Access-Control-Allow-Origin
+  : to allow Cross-Origin Resource Sharing, this header should be set to `*`.

 Link
   : a [request URL](#request-and-response) with unprocessed request